dmitry-merzlyakov/nledger/README.md

 ## Contribution

-NLedger is currently under an active development and some big enhancements are coming.
+NLedger is currently in active development and some enhancements are still coming.
 You can check the planes in [Roadmap](https://github.com/dmitry-merzlyakov/nledger/blob/master/roadmap.md).
 However, code quality is a primary focus, so any bug fixing requests and/or fixing changes will be processed in the first order.
 Therefore, if you want to help this project:

-- Any help in testing NLedger are very appreciated.
+- Any help with testing NLedger is greatly appreciated.
 You can leave information about found defect on [Issues](https://github.com/dmitry-merzlyakov/nledger/issues) tab; they will be processed in the first order;
 - Anyone who would like to provide a fix for any found defect are welcome.
   Please, create pull requests for fixing changes; they will be processed in the first order as well;
-- Coming enhancements are developed under my control.
+- Enhancements are developed under my control.
   Of course, anyone of you can make a fork from this code and extend it on your own, enjoy!

 ### How to inform about found defects